cobbler/cobbler/docs/cobbler-conf.rst

              change due to the fact that PyYAML doesn't support comments (`Source <https://github.com/yaml/pyyaml/issues/90>`_)

-There are additional configuration files location which need to follow the YAML Syntax.
+There are additional configuration file locations which need to follow the YAML Syntax.
 These are loaded from the ``include`` directory in the ``settings.yaml`` file.
 Any key specified in one of these files overwrites values from the main file.